 The office of chair is established by State statute (110 ILCS 310/5).
 The chair of the Board is elected annually and presides at all meetings of the Board and of its Executive Committee; signs diplomas, warrants for funds, and other legal documents; appoints the standing committees of the Board; and fixes the dates and places of meetings when the Board has not done so.
 The chair may determine the date (other than that of the annual meeting) and place of any meeting when necessary.
 The duties are further set forth in Article VI, Section 1, of the Bylaws of the Board of Trustees.
-The chair is an ex officio member of all committees, with vote.

 Mr. Cepeda nominated Mr. Edwards as chair for a second year and said Mr. Edwards has been a strong leader who has guided initiatives that are making the University stronger.
 Dr. King seconded the nomination and noted Mr. Edwards has helped the University make great strides in financial responsibility and accountability.
 With no other nominations stated, Mr. Edwards asked that all in favor signify by stating "aye."
 There was a resounding statement of "ayes," and no one expressed opposition.